A Michigan workers’ compensation lawyer helps workers injured at the workplace and in the course of their employment.

 - Independent contractors.

-Disputes very frequently arise over whether medical treatment is reasonable and necessary, or over whether the injured person is an employee or an independent contractor.
+Disputes very frequently arise over whether medical treatment is reasonable and necessary, or over whether the injured worker is an employee or an independent contractor.
 The outcomes of these disputes can have significant consequences for someone who is injured at work.

 For example, if it is decided that a medical expense is not reasonable, the cost of its treatment will no longer be covered, which means the injured person will have to pay for the treatment out of their own pocket.
 If the injury is a serious one, this can cost many thousands of dollars over a person’s lifetime.

 The reason an employer might do this is so it will be cheaper for them to pay the wage loss benefits and medical expenses than it would be to face a lawsuit for these and other damages — such as pain and suffering, or punitive damages that workers’ comp would not pay.

 Furthermore, there have even been instances in which an injured person’s job title was “independent contractor,” but the employer nonetheless argued that the person was an “employee.”
 Because of these nuances, having a seasoned Michigan lawyer who is familiar with each component of the workers’ compensation system could be critical for an injured worker.

 Who Pays my Medical Bills After a Work Injury?

 A worker who suffers a work-related injury is entitled to reasonable and necessary medical care for work-related injuries or diseases.
 This includes payment of expenses for all medical treatment, including surgery, physical therapy, rehabilitation, and hospital services.